 What Causes Construction Accidents?

 Circumventing or ignoring construction site safety regulations is tragically typical, however, often leading to lost lives, limbs, and livelihoods.

 The Occupational Safety and Health Administration (OSHA) lists the most common safety code violations on construction sites as:

-- Inadequate fall protection
+Inadequate fall protection

-- Unsafe or improperly used ladders
+Unsafe or improperly used ladders

-- Lack of fall prevention training
+Lack of fall prevention training

-- Eye and face protection not being used
+Eye and face protection not being used

-- Inadequate hazard communication
+Inadequate hazard communication

-- Head protection not being used
+Head protection not being used

-- Improper use or maintenance of aerial lifts
+Improper use or maintenance of aerial lifts.

 Workers can also proactively report unsafe conditions to OSHA, with legal protection from workplace retaliation.
 Many are uncomfortable doing this, however, and it is the responsibility of the employer, not the employee, to be able to recognize code violations at construction premises in the first place.

-Common Construction Site Injuries
+What Are Common Construction Site Injuries?

 As you might guess from the top four code violations, falls are the most frequent type of construction site accident.
 In fact, falls account for a full third of construction injuries, according to the Center for Construction Research and Training.
-This includes falling into trenches and manholes, falling from upper levels into lower levels, and falling from ladders, scaffolds, and lifts.
+This includes falling into trenches and manholes, falling from upper levels to lower levels, and falling from ladders, scaffolds, and lifts.

 Hazards of Working Outdoors